securityfirst/tent-content/contents_en/operations/counter-surveillance/advanced/five-rules-of-counter-surveillance.md

 ## 5 breaks the box

 Surveillance teams may surround you by positioning themselves on the corners of an imaginary box.
-Keeping you in the box makes you easier to follow.
+Keeping you in the box makes you easier to follow, because it covers all possible directions you might move in.

 *	Strike out in an unexpected direction to break the box.
 *	Watch for the team to make mistakes while they adapt.